 \section{Abstract}

-It is shown that the widely used two-dimensional model of random networks of metallic nanowires or carbon nanotubes significantly overestimates the number of contacts between elements compared to real systems, which, within the mean-field approach, leads to overestimated estimates of electrical conductivity, especially when the contact resistances between conductors make the main contribution to the electrical conductivity of the system.
-In the case of a two-dimensional model, the electrical conductivity of the system depends quadratically on the number density of conductors, whereas in the case of a three-dimensional model this dependence is linear.
+Although the two-dimensional model of random networks of metallic nanowires or carbon nanotubes is widely used, it significantly overestimates the number of contacts between elements compared to quasi-three-dimensional models.
+This, within the mean-field approximation, leads to overestimates of the electrical conductivity, especially when the main contribution to the system's electrical conductivity comes from the contact resistances between the conductors.
+In the two-dimensional model, the system's electrical conductivity depends quadratically on the conductor density, whereas in the three-dimensional model, this dependence is linear.
 We propose a simple modification of a two-dimensional model, which can capture the saturation effect of the number of contacts per conductor in a real nanowire network.

 Random networks of metallic nanowires (NWs) and carbon nanotubes (CNTs) on an insulating substrate attract researchers' attention due to the use of such systems as components in various devices.
 A key issue is to identify the dependence of macroscopic physical properties of such networks (e.g., electrical conductivity) on the individual physical properties of their constituent elements (NWs, CNTs).
 While experimental studies reveal relationships between various macroscopic properties of the system as a whole, for example, the correlation between electrical conductivity and transparency of conducting films based on metallic NWs, it is very difficult, if at all possible, to experimentally obtain dependencies of macroscopic physical properties of the system on the properties of its constituent elements.
 To identify such dependencies, theoretical methods (e.g., dimensional analysis \cite{Benda2019}) and computer simulations \cite{Simoneau2013,Kim2018} are used.